 If you’re after a rugged build, organization options galore, and all in a design that remains slim and adaptable, look to the Cargo Works 13″ MacBook EDC Kit.
 The bag offers two compartments to carry your tech and everyday or work items.
 The front compartment features elastic webbing and pockets for smaller accessories and a tablet, while the padded main compartment keeps up to a 13″ laptop safe within its soft microfiber lining.
 You can carry the bag by hand, with the removable shoulder strap, or secure it to the handle of rolling luggage when travel calls.

 Incase takes tech protection to the next level with their Reform 15″ Brief.
 An integrated compression-molded cage crafted from impact-absorbing Tensaerlite™ material ensures bumps and shocks aren’t a concern for your precious tech.
 The Tensaerlite™ cage fits a 15″ MacBook and includes a faux-fur lining for added protection.
 The bag’s lay-flat opening helps you move quickly through airport security screening.
 And for smaller accessories and EDC, the front organizer compartment has you covered with multiple pockets and a tablet sleeve.
 Sling it over your shoulder with the included detachable strap or carry it with the top handle for briefcase-style mode.

-Best messengers for tech
+Best tech messenger bags